fieldtrip/website/tutorial/coregistration_opm.md

     cfg.coilaccuracy = 0;
     data_all         = ft_preprocessing(cfg);

-Now we cut out the relevant time segment, and exclude channels for which the positions were incorrectly stored in the file.
-Both selection criteria are specific to the file we use here.
+We can visualize the data with **[ft_databrowser](/reference/ft_databrowser)** to see where the sine-wave signals start and end.

     cfg = [];
-    cfg.latency = [2 60-1./data_all.fsample];
+    cfg.viewmode = 'vertical';
+    cfg.blocksize = 300; % seconds
+    ft_databrowser(cfg, data_all);

+You can recognize four blocks of about 60 seconds each, followed by a final block of about 60 seconds in which you don't see much.
+In the first block all three coils were energized at the same time, at different (orthogonal) frequencies.
+That is the part of the data that we will use.
+A bit later in the recording each of the coils was energized individually; those pieces of data would have been usefull if all coils would have been driven with the same frequency.
+In the last block the magnetic dipole that is at the center of the CTF phantom was energized at 11 Hz; the signal there is much weaker since the coil is further away from the OPM sensors.

+{% include markup/info %}
-    cfg.channel = {'all' '-L212_bz' '-R212_bz'}; % exclude channels which have wrong position/orientation information in the file (this is specific to the example data used) data        = ft_selectdata(cfg, data_all);
+There are two channels which have the wrong position/orientation information in the specific example data used here.
+We won't elaborate on it but simply remove those channels from further processing.
+{% include markup/end %}

+We cut out the relevant time segment using **[ft_selectdata](/reference/ft_selectdata)**.
+After this step the data is exactly 300000 samples long (60 seconds times 5000 Hz).

+    % this is the time of a single sample tsample = 1./data_all.fsample

+    cfg         = [];
+    cfg.latency = [0 60-tsample];
+    cfg.channel = {'all' '-L212_bz' '-R212_bz'};
+    data        = ft_selectdata(cfg, data_all);

-We can now compute the powerspectrum the MEG, to verify the presence of spectral peaks (and their harmonics) at 8/11/14 Hz.
+We cut the data into 10-second segments with 80% overlap and compute the averaged powerspectrum over all segments to verify the expected spectral peaks (and their harmonics) at 8, 11 and 14 Hz.

+    cfg            = [];
+    cfg.length     = 10;
+    cfg.overlap    = 0.8;
+    data_segmented = ft_redefinetrial(cfg, data)

-    cfg1        = [];
+    cfg           = [];
-    cfg1.method = 'mtmfft';
+    cfg.method    = 'mtmfft';
-    cfg1.foilim = [0 40];
+    cfg.foilim    = [0 40];
-    cfg1.taper  = 'dpss';
+    cfg.taper     = 'dpss';
-    cfg1.tapsmofrq = 0.2;
+    cfg.tapsmofrq = 0.2;
-    cfg1.pad    = 10;
-    cfg2        = [];
-    cfg2.length = 10;
+    cfg.pad       = 10;
-    cfg2.overlap = 0.8;
-    freq        = ft_freqanalysis(cfg1, ft_redefinetrial(cfg2, data));
+    freq          = ft_freqanalysis(cfg, data_segmented);

     figure; plot(freq.freq, log10(mean(freq.powspctrm)));

 {% include image src="/assets/img/tutorial/coregistration_opm/powerspectrum_hpi.png" width="400" %}
 _Figure: Powerspectrum from a measurement containing strong signals at 8, 11 and 14 Hz, and harmonics._

-In order to focus on the signals of the specific HPI-coils, we next bandpass filter the data in three different frequency bands, and cut off the edges for any potential edge artifacts.
+To focus on the signals of the specific HPI-coils, we bandpass filter the data in the frequency bands corresponding to each of the coils, and cut off the edges for any potential filter edge artifacts.

     cfg            = [];
     cfg.bpfilter   = 'yes';